sagifogel/Proptics/docs/src/main/mdoc/quick-example.md

  def _1[A, B]: Lens[(A, B), A]
 ```

-In this example we apply the `_1` Lens three times (using  composition) in order to reach to leftmost
+In this example we apply the `_1` Lens three times (using  composition) in order to reach the leftmost
 element of the tupled instance:
 ```scala
 val tupled: (((String, Int), Int), Int) = ((("hi!", 3), 2), 1)